 Disclosures are also important when selling your house in FL because it provides the buyers with the information they need to plan for future repairs on the property.
 In addition, an inspection contingency gives the buyers the right to have the home inspected during a given time period.
 Depending on the findings, they may negotiate for repair credit or walk away from the deal altogether.

 There are exclusions to mandatory sellers’ disclosures that may vary state by state and even in different counties.
-By understanding what you are legally permitted to omit, your home may be easier to sell or sell for more than if the buyers were aware of the excluded information when selling your house in FL.
+By understanding what you are legally permitted to omit, your home may be easier to sell or sell for more than if the buyers were aware of the excluded information when selling your house in Boca Raton fl.
 If you should find yourself on the fence about disclosure, it is best to err on the side of caution and make the disclosure.

 When selling your house in FL, you must understand the laws surrounding your disclosures to avoid costly legal consequences and the emotional turmoil accompanying them.
 Actively concealing defects is fraught with legal risk.
 You face a potential lawsuit for recovery of damages from negligence, fraud, or misrepresentation, among other causes of action.